PsiUpsilonEI/Bylaws/README.md

 #### Risk Manager

 1. Shall be responsible for suggested changes to the Chapter’s Alcohol Policy (see Article X) as state and local laws change and as the Chapter evolves.
-2. Shall be responsible for identifying any potential hazards within the Chapter House or at a Chapter event
+2. Shall be responsible for identifying any potential hazards within the Chapter House or at a Chapter event.
+3. Shall be responsible for the maintenence of first aid materials and other medical supplies within the Chapter House.
-3. Shall monitor parties according to all Institute, State, Federal and Psi Upsilon International Fraternity policies.
+4. Shall monitor parties according to all Institute, State, Federal and Psi Upsilon International Fraternity policies.
-4. Shall be responsible for suggesting amendments to the Chapter’s Risk Management Program(See Article XI)
+5. Shall be responsible for suggesting amendments to the Chapter’s Risk Management Program (see Article XI).
-5. Shall enforce the chapter’s risk management policies
+6. Shall enforce the chapter’s risk management policies.
-6. Shall ensure all members are properly trained in risk mitigation techniques by giving a presentation or similar programming by the end of rush every semester.
+7. Shall ensure all members are properly trained in risk mitigation techniques by giving a presentation or similar programming by the end of rush every semester.
-7. Shall Chair the Risk Management Policy Committee.
+8. Shall Chair the Risk Management Policy Committee.

 #### Summer House Manager